gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     - the number of steps to perform,
     - the thermostat to be used (e.g. Langevin, Berendsen),
-    - the cut-off for the interactions (e.g. Lennard-Jones),
+    - the cut-off for the interactions,
-    - the molecular dynamics integrator (e.g. steep-decent, molecular dynamics).
+    - the molecular dynamics integrator (e.g. steep-descent, molecular dynamics).

+..  container:: justify

     In this tutorial, 4 different input files will be written in order to perform respectively an energy